StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

         # Provide an identifier (TopologyInstance)
 ```

-A more comprehensive example can be found in the [StackState Agent Integrations repo](https://github.com/StackVista/stackstate-agent-integrations/tree/master/agent_v2_integration_stateful_sample)
+A more comprehensive example can be found in the [Rancher Observability Agent Integrations repo](https://github.com/StackVista/stackstate-agent-integrations/tree/master/agent_v2_integration_stateful_sample)

 ### TransactionalAgentCheck (Agent 2.18+)
 An Transactional Agent Check is a Python class that inherits from `TransactionalAgentCheck` and implements the `transactional_check` method.
 This is intended to be used for Agent checks that require transactional behavior for updating it's state.
-A Agent Check transaction is considered a success if the data submitted by the Agent Check reaches StackState.
-This enables checks to never process / submit data that has already been received by StackState. **Persistent state is persisted even in the event of check failure, while transactional state is only persistent once a transaction has succeeded.** The `TransactionalAgentCheck` receives the current transactional and persistent state as input parameters.
+A Agent Check transaction is considered a success if the data submitted by the Agent Check reaches Rancher Observability.
+This enables checks to never process / submit data that has already been received by Rancher Observability. **Persistent state is persisted even in the event of check failure, while transactional state is only persistent once a transaction has succeeded.** The `TransactionalAgentCheck` receives the current transactional and persistent state as input parameters.
 The `transactional_state` and `persistent_state` parameters of the `CheckResponse` return type are then correspondingly set as the new state values.

 ```text
 from stackstate_checks.base.checks.v2.transactional_agent_check import TransactionalAgentCheck